lcahlander/codelist-compare/README.md

 # Saxonica Requirements

 Since this code uses XQuery version 3.0 and higher order functions, this requires a licensed copy of Saxon PE to run.
-There are other implementations of XQuery 3.0, so make your
+There are other implementations of XQuery 3.0.

 # Example